Skip to Content

 3. Member Directory

-Nurture the bond between members by offering a full directory of members.
+Nurture the bond between members by offering a full directory of their peers.
 Users should be able to browse membership by whatever category suits their needs (region, role, etc.) By syncing your website member directory with your existing member database, you can ensure information about your organization’s most important audience is current and accurate.

 4. Resource Library